 Save the date!

-Our mission is to (1) promote professional and personal growth, (2) expand networks, and (3) share knowledge, skills, and support.
+Founded in 2007, our mission is to promote professional and personal growth; expand networks; and, share knowledge, skills, and support.

 We offer an ongoing series of professionally focused events and workshops; networking opportunities; our Mentoring Program; and our Women Entrepreneurs Group Program.
-In September (2017), we'll be celebrating our 10-year anniversary!
+Take a look at some of the photos from our recent events.

 We invite you to join us!